DNS Hardening on Manjaro: Ignore DHCP

 Introduction

-This article aims to show how easy it is to configure DNS on a Manjaro host so that you do not rely on the configuration the DHCP server shares with you.
-Having a proper DNS configuration is not something you do just to brag, but comes with serious security, privacy and performance considerations.
+This article aims to show how easy it is to configure DNS on a Manjaro host so that you do not rely on the configuration the DHCP server provides.
+Having a proper DNS configuration is not something you do just to brag, but it comes with serious security, privacy and performance considerations.

-To help people understand, by blindly following your DHCP provider’s suggestions when it comes to DNS you risk:
+To help you understand: by blindly following your DHCP provider’s suggestions when it comes to DNS, you risk:

-- security: If they have a misconfigured / insecure dns server, DNS poisoning can occur at that level: You’re sure that you’ve visited your bank’s website, but in actuality, you are just visiting a malicious clone
+- security: If they have a misconfigured or insecure DNS server, DNS poisoning can occur at that level.
+You might think you’ve visited your bank’s website, but in actuality, you are just visiting a malicious clone.

-- privacy: If a provider wants to track your internet activity, it is trivial to do so: They can see all websites that you’ve visited (without the need for extensive infrastructure - for plain MitM attacks)
+- privacy: If a provider wants to track your internet activity, it is trivial to do so: they can see all websites that you visit (without the need for extensive infrastructure - for plain MitM attacks).

-Disclaimer: Make sure to avoid copying the exact same configuration in case you (or your company) has a DNS server: Then you might lose access to certain endpoints and severely impact your workflow.
+Make sure to avoid copying the exact same configuration if you (or your company) has a dedicated DNS server; otherwise, you might lose access to certain endpoints and severely impact your workflow.

 Only read if you have absolutely no idea what DNS is